jayapriya054/Terraform-VM-Project/README.md

 7.Post Deployment, app is accessed via EC2 instance's public IP.

-8.Statefile will be stored in remotebackend S3 bucket.
+8.Statefile will be stored in remotebackend S3 bucket in preview env created.